-In February 2023, our Board of Directors declared and paid a special cash dividend of \$1.05 per common share, which reduced our cash balance by approximately \$13.2 million.
-Similarly, in 2022 we paid a cash dividend of \$1.00 per share which reduced our cash balance by approximately \$12.6 million.
+Similarly, on February 2, 2023, the Board of Directors declared a special cash dividend of \$1.05 per share on the Company's common stock.
+On February 21, 2023, we paid \$13,222,907 to shareholders of record at the close of business on February 13, 2023.
 In the future, the Board of Directors may elect to allocate capital based on our continued ability to generate cash from operations, our capital needs to support normal operations, and making investments that are aimed at supporting growth, rather than paying cash dividends.
 These capital allocation decisions could have a material adverse effect on our stock price.
 If the Board of Directors chose to omit a dividend and retained future earnings for the operation and expansion of our business, realization of a gain on your investment will depend solely on the appreciation of the price of our common stock, which may never occur.